Ship's Prow Rock Climbing

 The Ship's Prow is the obvious, prow-shaped formation just south and uphill of the lake.
 It sits just right of the long talus slope leading up to The Loft.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Ship's Prow:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Ship's Prow:

 PG13 Trad, Alpine, 3 pitches, 440'